Apple iPod

 standard wheel, is operated by dragging your finger around in a circle.
 While that

-doesnt sound all that interesting, its actually easy to use even if the player
+doesn’t sound all that interesting, it’s actually easy to use even if the player

 is in your pocket.
 The larger models also include better headphones, a case, a cover for